bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 01:24:20

 Okay, well, that could be the topic that I might be prepared for.
-So yeah, thanks for explaining that again, Alamoglu.
+So yeah, thanks for explaining that again.

 Lucas Ontivero: 01:24:32